 What obstacles prevent Parliament from doing its work and how would you fix it?
 Politics of patronage are the biggest obstacle.
 Corruption is an obstacle.

 Which Constituency Office have you been assigned to?
 Can you give examples of Constituency work you engaged in?

 I have been assigned to Stutterheim.
 It’s in the most troubled Municipality in the Eastern Cape, the Amahlathi Municipality.
 I have been deeply involved even before the election phase.

 Does Parliament do a good job of holding the Executive to account?
 If not, what can be done to improve this?

 I believe my party has been instrumental in making sure that the executive is held accountable.
 The EFF has been central in rooting out corruption and exposing gaps of service delivery.
 There is still a long way to go because our people are extremely poor and lack the very basic of services.
 Ministers need to take the issues of people on the ground seriously if they seek to make an improvement in this country

 Are you happy with the proportional representation system or are you in favor of electoral reform?

 What can be done to get citizens more interested/ involved in Parliament?
 Is this an area where Parliament can improve and if so, what recommendations do you have?
 What are you passionate about?
 This applies both in political/ professional arena as well as personally?

 I believe government needs to do more educational programs.
 Most of our people are not aware of the rights they have.
 Some are not aware of the opportunities they are entitled to.
-Taking Parliament to the people needs to be on going and not just a perfunctory system.
+Taking Parliament to the people needs to be on-going and not just a perfunctory system.
 It needs to reflect in results.
-Education voters and concentrating on the rural space should also be a key focus.
+Education of voters and concentrating on rural areas should also be a key focus.
 Unemployment is rife because our people migrate from their provinces under the belief that there are no opportunities in their home provinces, where as there are, they are just not informed.

 What is your message to South Africa?